-Bhutan, The land of the Thunder Dragon, is a landlocked country in South Asia.
+Bhutan, The land of the Thunder Dragon, is a landlocked country sandwiched between its larger neighbours India and China.
 Shrouded in mystery and magic, Bhutan is the place to be for every nature lover.

 Declared as “the happiest place on Earth”, Bhutan still remains a mystery to most people all over the world.
-The pristine environment and rugged landscape of the country make Bhutan one of the most popular tourist destinations all over the world.
-Book Bhutan tour packages from Kolkata by from Excursion2India for a soothing retreat in the lap of nature.
+The pristine environment and rugged landscape of the country makes Bhutan one of the most popular tourist destinations.
+Bhutan may make you forget the beautiful hill destinations you may have visited before.

 Places To Visit In Bhutan

 The historic valley town of Paro boasts of many historic buildings and sacred sites.
 The country’s only international airport is located in Paro.
 A crystalline river meanders down the picturesque valley.

 Standing above the enchanting forest of the rhododendrons and blue pines, the Tiger’s Nest Monastery hangs on a cliff.
 It is the place where Guru Rinpoche arrived on the back of a tigress and brought Buddhism into Bhutan.

 The largest city in the Kingdom of Bhutan, Thimphu, is the capital of Bhutan.
 Though the city is now abundant with nightclubs, restaurants and shopping centers, Thimphu still retains its values and cultural identity.